yltw27/voc-reminder/README.md

 # Voc Reminder

-Build up a service to let users create vocabulary list and get notify through Line ChatBot based on [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition).
+Build up a Line ChatBot to let users create vocabulary list and review it based on spaced repetition.

 ## TODOs